 What You Need to Make a Paint Stirrer Crate

-Besides the paint stirrers, which you can get at most hardware stores for free, you’ll also need a measuring tape, some chicken wire, staple gun, wire cutters, 1×1 and something to cut the stirrers and 1×1 to the right length.
+Besides the paint stirrers, which you can get at most hardware stores for free, you’ll also need a measuring tape, some chicken wire, staple gun, wire cutters, 1×1’s, and something to cut the stirrers and 1×1 to the right length.
 We used our Miter Saw but a good old fashioned hand saw will work too.
-In fact the hubby gave me the beady eye for not doing it the old fashioned way.
-But in my defense, I wanted to get the cutting stuff done so I could concentrate on making it pretty and turning the paint stirrer crate into a planter 😉
+In fact, the hubby gave me the beady eye for not doing it the old fashioned way.
+But in my defense, I wanted to get the cutting stuff done so I could concentrate on making it pretty and turning the paint stirrer crate into a planter 😉 If you can’t find stirrers you can make this easy shadow box from wood scraps and use that instead.

 You’ll need 18 stirrers in total to make the crate which measures 33 cm x 23 cm x 11 cm (13″ x 9″ x 4 1/4″).